|

 Chatsworth.
 Much older than

-neglect.
-He doesn’t tell her that he lost his wife in childbirth two months earlier and that the restoration project is intended as a distraction
+tell her that he lost his wife in childbirth two months earlier and that the restoration project is intended as a distraction from his

 home village to inquire after her.